blender/blender/doc/python_api/rst/info_gotcha.rst

 - :mod:`bpy.ops.buttons.file_browse`

-Another possibility is that you are the first person to attempt to use this operator in a script and some modifications need to be made to the operator to run in a different context, if the operator should logically be able to run but fails when accessed from a script it should be reported to the bug tracker.
+Another possibility is that you are the first person to attempt to use this operator in a script and some modifications need to be made to the operator to run in a different context.
+If the operator should logically be able to run but fails when accessed from a script it should be reported to the bug tracker.